Multi User License - $2,500

-As of 2017, the global brokerage market Asia-Pacific region accounted for 48.5% of the global market share with China topping the global market share with 29.3%.
+As of 2020, the global brokerage market US alone accounted for ~48% of the global market share followed by China with 10.7%.

 The E-brokerage market has a very good positive correlation with the economy of a country.
 Developed countries with a majority of the population working in the tertiary sector like USA, Singapore, and Hong Kong fosters the broking industry driven by well-established financing services in these countries.

 The market participation in developed countries like the USA is around 50% of the total population while in a developing country like India it is around 3% as of current trends.
 With growing corporate culture and financial institutions, this figure is poised to surge and hence remains as the potential market with steady growth in years to come.

 In the coming decade, the industry is set to see rapid growth in fast pace developing economies like India, whereas it may remain muted in developed countries where the market has reached a near saturation level.

 With China’s ambition to become the next superpower and overtake USA in every aspect, it is posing a severe threat to robust and resilient American financial markets.